5 THINGS YOU CAN DO WHEN YOU DON’T HAVE TIME TO LEARN A LANGUAGE

 3 // Switching over what you already do.

-Don’t have time study language because you’re committed to other things?
+Don’t have time to study language because you’re committed to other things?
 See if there’s a way you can do them (at least in part) in your target language.

 Switch your devices, browser settings or accounts over to the language you’re learning.
 Set the language of your gaming console to your target language.
 Other things you can do in your language are: